gbif/ipt/howToPublish.md

 6. Map the data to Darwin Core
 7. Fill in resource metadata
 8. Publish the dataset (share it publicly online):
-9. Register the dataset with GBIF.
-Note your organisation must be registered with GBIF and added to your IPT by the IPT administrator.
+9. Register the dataset with GBIF. **Note**: your organisation must be registered with GBIF and added to your IPT by the IPT administrator.
 Otherwise, the organisation will not be available to choose from in the IPT.